-The refrigerator in your kitchen keeps your milk from spoiling, your veggies fresh and maybe the freezer even makes ice cubes for lemonade.
+The refrigerator in your kitchen keeps your milk from spoiling, your veggies fresh.
 Doing all this work takes energy.
-Unfortunately, today many refrigerators rely on outdated technologies that waste energy – needlessly increasing both utility bills and harmful greenhouse gas emissions.
+Unfortunately, today many refrigerators waste energy, increasing utility bills and pollution.

-What are the environmental benefits of stronger standards?
+What are the environmental benefits of stronger refrigerator efficiency standards?

 What are the consumer benefits of stronger refrigerator efficiency standards?

-If implemented, updated refrigerators and freezer efficiency standards will save U.S. consumers up to $20 billion over 30 years of refrigerator sales.
+The refrigerators and freezer efficiency standards updated in December 2023, will save U.S. consumers $36.4 billion over 30 years, according to the Department of Energy.

 FAQ about refrigerator standards